The Beginning

 I'm not saying this to impress anyone.
 I'm saying it because it's proof of concept.
 The protocols I teach my clients and patients aren't theoretical.
 They're what I used to build a life that, on paper, shouldn't have been possible.
 I am the experiment.
 And the experiment worked.

 I believe the human body is the most sophisticated system ever engineered.
-And I believe most of modern medicine treats it like a broken appliance.
+And I believe most of the conventional approach treats it like a broken appliance.

 Something hurts?
 Suppress it.
 Something's off?
 Medicate it.
 Something's wrong?
 Manage it.